 Energy Production and Infrastructure Center (EPIC)

-The Energy Production and Infrastructure Center (EPIC) at the University of North Carolina at Charlotte is a collaborative industry/education effort to produce a high-quality energy engineering workforce and be a partner in technology research for the global energy industry.
-This cross-discipline initiative in The William States Lee College of Engineering includes Mechanical Engineering, Electrical and Computer Engineering, Civil and Environmental Engineering and Engineering Technology.
+The Energy Production and Infrastructure Center (EPIC) at the University of North Carolina at Charlotte is a collaborative industry/education effort to produce a high-quality energy engineering workforce and to become a partner in technology research for the global energy industry.
+This cross-discipline initiative in the William States Lee College of Engineering includes mechanical engineering, electrical and computer engineering, civil and environmental engineering and engineering technology.

 Students are hands-on in their academic careers and with prospective employers.
-The College of Engineering’s active Senior Design Program most recently saw almost 100 projects involving almost 300 students.
-Through industry partners the projects provide students and faculty with real-world design, engineering and project management experience.
+The College of Engineering’s Senior Design Program brings together students, faculty members and industry experts to tackle real-world engineering projects.
 These projects provide valuable R&D opportunities and build important ties between the university, students and employers.

-EPIC has defined key research thrusts, which include grid management, advanced sensing, manufacturing issues associated with large power generation equipment, renewable energy generation including photovoltaics, wind, geothermal and biofuels, and environmental improvements on fossil generation.
-Educational thrusts emphasize the application of engineering and business skills in the infrastructure; building and maintenance of power generation and distribution systems; technical aspects of certifications for the NRC and EPA; and environmental monitoring, maintenance and sustainability.
+EPIC has defined key research thrusts, which include grid management; advanced sensing; manufacturing issues associated with large power generation equipment; renewable energy generation, including photovoltaics, wind, geothermal and biofuels; and environmental improvements on fossil generation.
+Educational thrusts emphasize the application of engineering and business skills in infrastructure, power generation and distribution, certifications and environmental sustainability.

 The 200,000-square-foot EPIC building comprises labs, offices and classrooms, with a 4,000-square-foot clean room, a 3,500-square-foot material growth lab and a high-bay research area.
 Industry leaders Duke Energy and Siemens made early, multimillion dollar commitments to EPIC’s future.